codeNinjaDev/Motion_Profile_Generator/README.md

 # Motion Profile Generator
-Generate Motion Profiles to follow with a Talon SRX
+Generate Motion Profiles to follow with a Talon SRX or Jaci's Pathfinder Library

 ![alt text][logo]